mburley127/TradingIndicators/README.md

 #### RSI.ipynb
 RSI (Relative Strength Index) measures recent price changes to evaluate overbought or oversold conditions in an asset.
 The notebook analyzes 50 stock tickers and computes RSI values using the `calculate_rsi` function.
 A filtering method is applied to generate buying or selling trends based on the RSI values.
 The logic for filtering includes the following:
   - Below 30 - indicate oversold conditions which generates a potential BUY signal, expect the price to rebound or correct upward after being oversold from downward selling pressure
-  - Above 70 - indicate overbought conditions which generates a potential SELL signal Finally, the `plot_function()` is used to display selected tickers after applying the filter.
+  - Above 70 - indicate overbought conditions which generates a potential SELL signal.
+Finally, the `plot_function()` is used to display selected tickers after applying the filter.

 #### Indicator Values Verification